Birmingham Midshires Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the Birmingham Midshires Conveyancing Panel from members of the public
+Frequently asked questions relating to the Birmingham Midshires Solicitor Panel from members of the public

-I am selling my house and the estate agent has just telephoned to warn that the buyers are changing their property lawyer.
-I am told that this is due to the fact that Birmingham Midshires will only work with property lawyers on their approved list.
-On what basis would a major lender only engage with certain solicitors?
+I am selling my apartment and the EA has just called to advise that the purchasers are swapping property lawyer.
+The reason given is that Birmingham Midshires will only deal with solicitors on their conveyancing panel.
+On what basis would a big named lender only deal with certain law firms?

-Lenders have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Lloyds Banking Group, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 15 years.
+Banks have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Santander, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 25 years.

 Copyright © Lexsure Limited, 2025